 Fiercely influenced by the discrimination he experienced in his own country, many of Wonder’s songs on the album lean heavily into social commentary.

-Village Ghetto Land has a bite.
+Stevie Wonder Village Ghetto Land has a bite.
 It is a portrait of a nightmare urban wasteland set to a satirical Baroque synthesizer.
 The song offers a realistic depiction of life in America’s ghettos during a particularly low ebb for the country.
-It may not be a Dylan-esque indictment, but the song still does deliver an emotional punch, especially as Stevie Wonder simply asks “‘tell me, would you be happy in Village Ghetto Land?”
+It may not be a Dylan-esque indictment, song still does deliver an emotional punch, especially as Stevie Wonder simply asks “‘tell me, would you be happy in Village Ghetto Land?”

 Pastime Paradise was built on a prototype polyphonic Yamaha synth, which Wonder dubbed the ‘Dream Machine’.
 For the time, it absolutely was a dream.
 Analog synths being pioneered by Moog were still in their infancy, but the new technology was revolutionary.
 While it’s easy to take synth tracks like Pastime Paradise for granted today — when it was released, this song was blowing listeners’ minds.